ConnorBelman/GBz80-to-Hex/README.md

    * add hl, sp  :heavy_check_mark:
    * aDd Hl, sP  :heavy_check_mark: (not recommended)
 #### Labels:
 This program does support labels.
-Labels must be on a seperate line and must be one word ended by a colon ':'.
+Labels must be on a separate line and must be one word ended by a colon ':'.

    my_label:
    LD A, B